dresdner353/energyutils/windows_workflow/README_SOLIS.txt

 SET SOLIS_KEY_SECRET=4dddddddd1ee46bcccccc182aaaaa5f4
 SET SOLIS_INVERTER_SN=155555555A055555

+Save the file with your edits.

-Shelly Cloud API Instructions (optional):
+Shelly Cloud API Instructions (only for Solis string inverters + Shelly EM):
 * Sign into control.shelly.cloud using your account credentials
 * Navigate to Settings -> User Settings -> Access And Permissions -> Authorization Cloud Key and click Get
 * This will display two pieces of information: